-The World War II gay romance Pink Triangle will be released by the Writers in Crime on 13th October 2020.
+The World War II gay romance Pink Triangle was released by the Writers in Crime in October 2020.

 Cover art: Book Cover zone